redpencilio/ttl-to-delta-service/README.md

 The first step is to check the path of the file relative to the share directory of the container, for this you have to check the path of your file and what directory is mounted to `/share/` in the `docker-compose.yml` file.
 In this particular case our path was `/share/example.ttl`.

-Once we have the file is a matter to construct a task Object on the sparql database with the correct information
+Once we have the file it's a matter to construct a task Object on the sparql database with the correct information

 ```
 PREFIX adms: <http://www.w3.org/ns/adms#>